spiceai/docs/README.md

 ## Installation

-Follow the [installation instructions](install.md) to install Spice AI.
+Follow the [installation instructions](install.md) to install Spice.ai.

-### Create your first Spice AI Pod and train it
+### Create your first Spice.ai Pod and train it

-A [Spice AI Pod](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=pod-pod-manifest) is simply a collection of configuration and data that you use to train and deploy your own AI.
+A [Spice.ai Pod](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=pod-pod-manifest) is simply a collection of configuration and data that you use to train and deploy your own AI.

-The first Spice AI Pod you will create and train is based off of a problem that many system administrators are familiar with: **server maintenance**.
+The first Spice.ai Pod you will create and train is based off of a problem that many system administrators are familiar with: **server maintenance**.
 Application and system logging is critical part of running a production service, but letting those logs build up can cause other issues, especially if those logs end up filling the entire disk!
 It is simple enough to run a utility at a certain time every day to ensure this doesn't happen, but what if we choose to run the cleanup in the middle of peak traffic to the server?

-We will use Spice AI to train a pod that can intelligently learn when the best times are to run a cleanup job on a server.
+We will use Spice.ai to train a pod that can intelligently learn when the best times are to run a cleanup job on a server.
 Let's call this example the `LogPruner`.

-Clone the Spice AI quickstarts repo in a directory where you would normally put your code.
+Clone the Spice.ai quickstarts repo in a directory where you would normally put your code.
 E.g.

 ```bash
 cd $HOME